ecoAPM/xunit.ts/README.md

 }
 ```

-If you're using `webpack` or `vite`, you'll need to set `xunit.ts` as an `external` in your build config file for the tests to be detected.
+If you're using `vite`, you'll need to set `xunit.ts` as an `external` in your build config file's `rollupOptions` for the tests to be detected.

 ### Create your first test
 `MyTestSuite.ts`